UOA-CS732-SE750-Students-2023/project-group-turquoise-tuataras/README.md

 ```
 npm run dev
 ```
+#### Google Maps Note
+Google Maps API does not work in China.
+To remedy this issue, try to use a VPN before launching our application.

 ## Backend Environment Variables
 Create a .env file in the backend folder and put the following text in: